lucasguesserts/mc621-mc821-2023s2/2023-09-01/C/README.md

 # [What is the Probability?](https://onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&page=show_problem&problem=997)

+First, notice that if $p = 0$ the problem becomes easy: no player has any hope of winning, i.e. the probability is $0$ regardless of who is the target player.
+Treat this case separately and assume $p > 0$ for the following explanation.

 There are infinitely many possible turns $1, 2, 3, \ldots$  in the game.
 Turn $j$ is the winner with probability